-The research projects of our PhD students focus on the health of individuals and groups in their social contexts and physical environments and they address questions rooted in both basic research and applied fields.
+The research projects of the doctoral students within the Graduate School for Health Sciences (GHS) focus on the health of individuals and groups in their social contexts and physical environments and they address questions rooted in basic and clinical research and applied fields.

-Thanks to an extensive pool of academic experts and resources, the GHS students develop into highly qualified researchers or professionals, ready to bring their knowledge and skills to bear on complex issues in their chosen field.
+Expertise for the diverse projects is drawn and synthesized from diverse academic disciplines, from the humanities to medicine and the natural sciences.
+The extensive pool of academic experts and resources enables the GHS students to develop into highly qualified researchers or professionals ready to use their knowledge and skills in complex subjects in their chosen area.

-The PhD program of the Graduate School for Health Sciences (GHS) consists of the PhD thesis involving 3 to 4 years of research work, carried out at one of the research units affiliated with the GHS, and of an individually tailored training program of 18.0 ECTS points.
+The PhD program of the GHS consists of the doctoral thesis involving 3 to 4 years of research work carried out at one of the research units affiliated with the GHS and of an individually tailored training program of 18.0 ECTS credit points.

 Two intermediate evaluations (1st Year Examination and 2nd Year Examination) evaluate the PhD candidate’s comprehension and competence as well as the progress in the research project.

 Completion of the program entitles the candidate to bear the title «PhD in Health Sciences (Specialist Area), University of Bern».